schophil/bigcsv/README.md

   delimiter: ',',
   cleanToNull: true,
   template: [
-    { name: "name" },							// the first column will be stored in an attribute named "name" null,								// the second column will be ignored { name: "street", trans: (val) => { return val.toUpperCase(); } },	// the fourth column will be stored in an attribute named street and its value transformed to uppercase
+    "name",								// the first column will be stored in an attribute named "name" null,								// the second column will be ignored { name: "street", trans: (val) => { return val.toUpperCase(); } },	// the fourth column will be stored in an attribute named street and its value transformed to uppercase
-    { name: "city" }
+    "city"
   ]
 });